OSCA-Kampala-Chapter/kozesaORM/README.md

 # kozesaORM

+Efforts to build an ORM have instead been shifted to build a full-fledged python object database.
+This project therefore shall not be continued.
+=
 A python based Object Relational Mapper to help you speed up application development by abstracting away the fairly complex SQL nitty-gritties and providing you an easy-to-use interface to interact with your relational database.